-Please contact us if you have any issues regarding attendance before apply.
+Please contact us if you have any issues regarding attendance before applying.

 Applying, fees and funding

-A bachelor 2:2 (Hons) degree in a health-related subject.
+- A bachelor (hons) degree in a health-related subject.

-Minimum experience three years full time (or equivalent part time) in practice and in teaching.
+- A minimum of three years’ full time experience post-qualification (or part-time equivalent) in practice and in teaching.

-Involved in education and training as part of their current role.
+- Involved in education and training in current role.